 - Defrost carefully.
-Never allow foods to defrost at room temperature, on the counter or in warm water.
-Defrost food only in the refrigerator, in the microwave or in a cool water bath (inside a leak-proof plastic bag) with water that is changed every 30 minutes.
+Never allow foods to thaw at room temperature, on the counter or in warm water.
+Defrost food only in the refrigerator, microwave or in a cool water bath (inside a leak-proof plastic bag) with water that is changed every 30 minutes.
 When defrosting food in the refrigerator, remember to cover raw meat and place it on the bottom shelf so juices won't drip onto other foods.
-When defrosting food in the microwave, cook it immediately afterward.
+When thawing food in the microwave, cook it immediately afterward.

 - Wash hands before, during and after food preparation.
 Proper hand-washing may eliminate a large percentage of food poisoning cases.
 Remember to wash hands when switching tasks, such as handling raw meat and then cutting vegetables.
 Wash hands with soap in clean, running water for at least 20 seconds.

 - Keep kitchen surfaces clean.
 Use hot, soapy water to wash countertops and surfaces, cutting boards, refrigerator door handles and utensils.
-After cleaning, keep it clean by avoiding cross-contamination.
+After tidying up, keep it clean by avoiding cross-contamination.

 - Use two cutting boards.
 Dedicate one for raw meat, poultry and fish and the other for ready-to-eat foods, such as fruits and vegetables.
 Make it easy to remember by using color-coded cutting boards, one for raw meats and one for ready-to-eat foods.